Sabenl/ImageFilter/README.md

-# How to run the package and exmaples
+# How to run the package and examples
 **Install packages**
 install.packages("magick")
 install.packages("ImageFilter")